|

 Honda part numbers

 Everyone is aware of how Honda's part numbering system works: The first five-character section denotes the area of the bike, the middle three-character section reflects on the model, and the final three numbers indicate minor changes such as surface finish and similar improvements.
 Some variation from this is found on screws and bolts, in which the diameter and length are often conveniently coded into the part number.
 But overall this is Honda's system.
 Interestingly, the part number's center section which is well-known as the Honda vehicle "model code", has an interesting and less understood property.
 Rather than simply identifying the motorcycle model the part is supposed to bolt onto, it actually communicates the model the part originated on, which is not necessarily the same thing.
-This for example resulted in the innaugural 1975 GL1000 having a lot of part numbers from Honda's automotive division, who played a major role in its development.
-And of course we find fasteners, o-rings, oil seals and other consumable parts with very modern model codes being specified for fifty-year-old products--they have been superseded through the years to later parts for inventory efficiency reasons.
+This for example resulted in the innaugural 1975 GL1000 having a lot of part numbers from Honda's cars.

 Honda's parts supercession problem

-But not always successfully.
 Honda is to be commended for supporting vintage.
 Of the Big Four, they have demonstrated more effort at supporting older models than the others.
-Generally.
-And it does not take much to be the best, as the other three Japanese manufacturers have shown almost no interest in vintage.
+The other three Japanese manufacturers have shown almost no interest in vintage.
 But Honda's vintage ethos, however well-meaning, does have a fault.
 In too many instances Honda is substituting part numbers seemingly without sufficient analysis.
 Most of the non-original part numbers Honda wants you to put on your vintage bike work fine.
-But many--too many in my mind--are just not appropriate.
+But some are just not appropriate.
 Not mind you from a concours, "correctness" standpoint, but from a practical, usefulness viewpoint.
 Clutch pushrods that were over several model years developed from their original one-material design to a superior two-metal type that effectively retained clutch adjustment as the engine warmed up, have been reverse-specd to the earlier single-material part that does not offer that benefit.
 Valves that were originally a unique part number for their engine due to very special dimensions have likewise been superseded to a later engine's valves having different dimensions.
-And it gets worse.
-Honda is even putting third-party aftermarket ignition and engine parts in Honda wappers.
-How about cam chains whose pins are smaller in diameter than the stock part?
-Or ignition points not made by TEC, ND or Hitachi, the originators of those parts, but by Daiichi, an aftermarket company infamously known for their inferior product?
-Many other parts have been seemingly blindly superseded by someone at Honda who did not take the trouble to make sure they would actually work as well as the original.
 This is of special concern to the vintage Honda owner.

 Mechanics' pay